Short-time statistics of extinction and blowup in reaction kinetics: Introduction

 For simplicity we assume a well-mixed system of single-species particles (we call them $A$) undergoing Markovian stochastic combinatorial reactions: jump processes such as $A\!\to\!
 0$, $2A \!\to\!
 0$, $2A \!\to\!
 A$, $2A\!\to\!
 3A$, etc. These reactions can be described by the master equation for the probability $P_n(t)$ of observing $n$ particles at time $t$.
 In its turn, the extinction- or blowup-time probability distribution $\mathcal{P}_m(T)$, where $m$ is the initial number of particles in the system, is governed by the probability flux to the absorbing state of zero or infinite population size, respectively.

 Here we are interested in \emph{unusually fast} extinctions or blowups.
-Such rare large deviations are described by the short-time tail, $T \to 0$, of the corresponding probability distribution $\mathcal{P}_m(T)$ or, equivalently, by the large-$s$ asymptotic of the Laplace transform of $\mathcal{P}_m(T)$,
+Such rare large deviations are described by the short-time tail, $T \to 0$, of the extinction or blowup time probability distribution $\mathcal{P}_m(T)$ or, equivalently, by the large-$s$ asymptotic of the Laplace transform of $\mathcal{P}_m(T)$,

 For a whole class of stochastic reaction systems, the $\mathcal{P}_m(T\to 0)$ tail shows a nontrivial behavior.
 In particular, it exhibits an essential singularity at $T=0$; that is, it vanishes at $T=0$ together with all its derivatives with respect to $T$.